Australia's Origin Energy to buy 20% stake in UK's Octopus Energy

 Origin said the partnership with the fast-growing UK firm and use of its Kraken platform would radically improve Origin's customer service, cut its costs sharply and give it international growth opportunities.

-"Octopus is genuinely unique in the global energy market, having purpose-built its low-cost operating model and technology platform around the needs of customers," Origin Energy Chief Executive Frank Calabria said in a statement.

-"Adopting its approach will allow Origin to create a genuine competitive advantage."
+International growth for Origin would not come from making a bid for Octopus but from the UK company's own expansion.

+"I've not gone in to buy 20% with the objective of taking them out," Calabria said.

-The push comes as Origin faces pressure to cut retail tariffs in Australia under pressure from the government and looks to differentiate itself in the transition to cleaner energy.
+The push comes as Origin faces pressure from the Australian government to cut retail tariffs and as it looks to differentiate itself in the transition to cleaner energy, allowing it to offer products tailored to customers adopting rooftop solar power, home batteries and electric cars.

+"It will have significant benefits for our customers and also our shareholders," Calabria said.

-Octopus said the deal, under discussion since last year, values the company at well over 1 billion pounds ($1.26 billion) and said it would use the funds from Origin to develop its technology further and expand into more markets.
+Octopus said the deal, under discussion since 2019, values the company at well over 1 billion pounds ($1.26 billion) and said it would use the funds from Origin to develop its technology and expand into more markets.

 "We're thrilled to be able to accelerate our global expansion to make the green energy transition cheaper and faster," Octopus Energy founder and chief executive, Greg Jackson, said in a statement.